lmorchard/blog.decafbad.com/_posts/2005-04-30-initial-tiger-thoughts.markdown

 [m2]: http://arstechnica.com/reviews/os/macosx-10.4.ars/3

-* I'm reading about things like [file system metadata in Tiger][fsm]--*BeFS Ã¼ber alles!*--and seeing the author express suspicions and point to signs of various decisions divined from hints half-buried in semi-obscure documentation.
+* I'm reading about things like [file system metadata in Tiger][fsm]--*BeFS über alles!*--and seeing the author express suspicions and point to signs of various decisions divined from hints half-buried in semi-obscure documentation.

   It makes me wonder what it'd be like reading this as an in-house Apple developer, or as someone behind the wall of an NDA.
 That is, having been *in* the real group huddles and meetings, writing code and committing changes, seeing the actual whiteboards at work.